U4vish/Capstone-Project/README.md

    - Users can refresh the default workout plans, and the app will generate new plans to keep their routines varied and engaging.
 Exercise Library
    - Users can view a comprehensive library of exercises, including detailed instructions and illustrations for each exercise.
+Custom Workout Plan Creation
+   - Users can create their own custom workout plans by selecting exercises from the library and organizing them into routines.